+12:31 Clock The clock shows you the current time.
+You can choose whether to display the time in the 12-hour or 24-hour format.
 Mobile internet signal Mobile internet is active and being used by the car.
-The number of bars indicates signal strength.
+The number of bars indicates signal strength. .ıl!
 Mobile internet error There is an issue with the mobile internet connection.
 If you see this symbol with a type of connection next to it, such as 3G or LTE, it means that the car is connected to a network but doesn't have a working internet connection.

-connection

-The car is not connected to the internet.

-LTE mobile internet LTE signal

-Your car has an active LTE mobile internet connection.

-EDGE mobile internet signal

-Your car has an active EDGE mobile internet connection.

-3G mobile internet 3G signal

-Your car has an active 3G mobile internet connection.

-4G mobile internet 4G signal

-Your car has an active 4G mobile internet connection.

-R

-Roaming active Roaming is active.

-Wi-Fi signal Wi-Fi is enabled and active.
+No internet connection The car is not connected to the internet.
+LTE LTE mobile internet signal Your car has an active LTE mobile internet connection. Е EDGE mobile internet signal Your car has an active EDGE mobile internet connection.
+3G 3G mobile internet signal Your car has an active 3G mobile internet connection.
+4G 4G mobile internet signal Your car has an active 4G mobile internet connection.
+R Roaming active Roaming is active. ((i, Wi-Fi signal Wi-Fi is enabled and active.
 The number of bars indicates the signal strength.
-If no bars are shown, this indicates that a Wi-Fi connection is

-Wi-Fi internet error There is an issue with the Wi-Fi internet connection.

-Bluetooth connected Bluetooth is enabled and a device is connected to the car.

-Location Your location is being shared.

-A device is charging on the wireless charger.
+If no bars are shown, this indicates that a Wi-Fi connection is active but there is no signal.
+Wi-Fi internet error There is an issue with the Wi-Fi internet connection. ۰₿∙ Bluetooth connected Bluetooth is enabled and a device is connected to the car. \triangleleft Location Your location is being shared. ((+)) Wireless charging active A device is charging on the wireless charger.